joelvaneenwyk/keepassxc/README.md

 ## Contributing

-We are always looking for suggestions on how to improve KeePassXC.
+We are always looking for suggestions on how to improve `KeePassXC`.
 If you find any bugs or have an idea for a new feature, please let us know by opening a report in the [issue tracker](https://github.com/keepassxreboot/keepassxc/issues) on GitHub, or join us on [Matrix community channel](https://matrix.to/#/!zUxwGnFkUyycpxeHeM:matrix.org?via=matrix.org) or [Matrix development channel](https://matrix.to/#/!RhJPJPGwQIFVQeXqZa:matrix.org?via=matrix.org), or on IRC in [Libera.Chat](https://web.libera.chat/) channels #keepassxc and #keepassxc-dev.

 You may directly contribute your own code by submitting a pull request.
 Please read the [CONTRIBUTING](.github/CONTRIBUTING.md) document for further information.